-There will be 9 or 10 sessions at which attendance will be taken for a grade (one "A/P mark" - attendance/participation mark - per session); this is noted in the schedule.
-Students arriving after 1400 may not receive credit; those who leave early may also not be credited.
-The 5 or 6 Town Hall events (only) will also be streamed via Zoom and attendance via that platform will be credited.
-Note that if the Zoom room is empty at 1400, it will be shut down for the day due to lack of use.
+There are 7 sessions at which attendance will be taken for a grade (one "A/P mark" - attendance/participation mark - per session); this is noted in the schedule.
+Students arriving after 1255 may not receive credit; those who leave early may also not be credited.
+The 5 Town Hall events (only) will also be streamed via Zoom and attendance via that platform will be credited.
+Note that if the Zoom room is empty at 1255, it will be shut down for the day due to lack of use.